 Kansas Criminal Statute of Limitations Laws

-Each state has a “statute of limitations" or law that limits when a person can have criminal charges brought against them for something illegal that he or she is accused of doing.
-On the other hand, some crimes have no time limit for prosecution, usually because of their extremely violent nature, such as murder or sex crimes against children.
+Each state has a “statute of limitations" or law that limits when you can have criminal charges brought against you for something illegal that you are accused of doing.
+The time limit is different depending on the severity of the crime and sometimes depending on who is the victim.
+Some crimes have no time limit for bringing a case, usually because of their extremely violent nature.

 Note: State laws change constantly, so it's important to verify these state criminal laws by conducting your own legal research or contacting an experienced Kansas criminal defense lawyer.